Annealing Self-Distillation Rectification Improves Adversarial Training: Introduction

-To enhance AT, we investigate the characteristics that distinguish a robust model from a non-robust one by analyzing the disparity in output distributions.
-Our findings indicate that a robust model should possess good calibration ability, which is manifested by a lower average confidence level when it is likely to make errors.
+To enhance AT, we investigate the characteristics that distinguish robust models from non-robust ones by analyzing the disparity in output distributions.
+Our findings indicate that robust models should possess good calibration ability, which is manifested by a lower average confidence level when it is likely to make errors.
 In addition, robust models' output distribution should remain consistent for the clean data and its adversarial counterpart.
-Based on this observation, we propose a novel approach called \textbf{A}nnealing Self-\textbf{D}istillation \textbf{R}ectification (\OURS), which interpolates the output of the model weight's momentum encoder with the one-hot ground truth to generate noise-aware labels to reflect the distribution shift under attack.
-The intuition behind this method is that if an image becomes more similar to the attacked class after being perturbed, we should assign a higher probability to the attacked class instead of keeping it $0$.
-However, the ground truth class should maintain a dominant probability across the distribution to ensure the final prediction is not altered.
+Based on this observation, we propose a novel approach called \textbf{A}nnealing Self-\textbf{D}istillation \textbf{R}ectification (\OURS), which interpolates the outputs from model weight's momentum encoder with one-hot targets to generate noise-aware labels that reflect the underlying distribution of data.
+The intuition behind this method is that if an image is similar to the other classes at once, we should assign a higher probability to those classes but still maintain the dominant probability for the actual class to ensure the final prediction is not altered.